 Learn more about Pāteke

-In 2018 four whio/blue ducks were released at Wainui River in the upper reaches of the park to “kick-start” what we hope will become a healthy whio population in the Abel Tasman
+In 2018 the first four whio/blue ducks were released at Wainui River in the upper reaches of the park to “kick-start” what we hope will become a healthy whio population in the Abel Tasman.
+Since then whio have also been released into the Falls River and in tributaries of the Awaroa River.

-With over 90% of the Abel Tasman National Park now stoat trapped, Project Janszoon, DOC and iwi feel confident about releasing the birds at this site.
+With over 90% of the Abel Tasman National Park now stoat trapped, Project Janszoon, DOC and iwi feel confident about releasing the birds in these sites.

-While most years there are a couple of whio sightings in the park it is not thought there are many of the blue ducks living in the Abel Tasman.
+Before releases started it was not thought there were many of the blue ducks living in the Abel Tasman.
 The whio will be regularly monitored and if they stay in the park we will release more, so over time, whio will once again be an integral part of the park’s ecosystem and regularly seen by the park’s many visitors.

 This carnivorous land snail is the largest snail in the world and found in the upper reaches of the Park, Wainui Valley and Falls River catchment.

 In a first for New Zealand, in the spring of 2016 Dr Brian Lloyd–assisted by Dr Ruth Bollongino–attached tiny radio transmitters to ten Powelliphanta hochstetteri snails near Canaan Downs to investigate their ranging behaviour and activity.
-The snails in this study were from the sub-species P.h. hochstetteri, ranked as nationally endangered.
+The snails in this study were from the sub-species P.h. hochstetteri, ranked as in gradual decline.
 They were monitored, day and night for the next 41 days.

 This is the first time snails had been radio-tracked at night in New Zealand, giving a unique insight into the carnivorous land snail’s behaviour.
 Results found snails are active for one or two nights and then have longer periods of inactivity, preferring to move on warm, moist nights.
 Unsurprisingly they don’t travel great distances, on average just 1.32m, although one did travel 3.8m.